 Idaho Power’s Integrated Resource Plan (IRP) examines the demand for energy over the next 20 years and the best ways to meet that demand for our customers.
 The plan is updated every two years and includes a series of public meetings that help guide our planning process.
-The 2017 IRP was submitted to the Idaho Public Utilities Commission and the Public Utility Commission of Oregon in June 2017.
+The 2019 IRP will be submitted to the Idaho Public Utilities Commission and the Public Utility Commission of Oregon in June 2019.

 The IRP describes the company’s projected need for additional electricity and the resources necessary to meet that need while balancing reliability, environmental responsibility, efficiency, risk and cost.